5 Fun Things to Do in Bluff

 At the edge of the South Island, Bluff is really a town for backpackers who really want to discover the true New Zealand.
-While Bluff is an essential town to stop by when heading to Stewart Island and the Rakiura National Park, there’s actually more things to do in Bluff than go to Stewart Island (but that is, indeed, one of the things to do).
+While Bluff is an essential town to stop by when heading to Stewart Island and the Rakiura National Park, there are actually more things to do in Bluff than go to Stewart Island (but that is, indeed, one of the things to do).

-Bluff might by hanging on the edge of the South Island, but there are still a surprising amount of things to do in the small town.
-You can find a good deal of walks, mountain biking tracks, photo opportunities, viewpoints and taste some of the best local cuisine in New Zealand with the Bluff Oysters.
+Bluff might be hanging on the edge of the South Island, but there are still a surprising amount of things to do in the small town.
+You can find a good deal of walks, mountain biking tracks, photo opportunities, viewpoints and taste some of the best local cuisines in New Zealand with the Bluff Oysters.
 So check out the list below for more inspiration on what to do in Bluff!

 1. Get that famous picture

 Now that you are at the very bottom of the South Island, prove it with that picture of the Bluff international sign at Stirling Point.
 Another sign just like this one is situated in the very north of New Zealand at Cape Reinga.
 Get photos with both to prove you’ve really travelled New Zealand!